 Looking for bullfights

 Many people connect Spain automatically with bullfights.
-It’ true that there is a long tradition in Spain of fighting with bulls.
-Anyway, here is Barcelona (and in the whole of Catalonia), you will look for bullfights without any success.
+It’s true that there is a long tradition in Spain of fighting with bulls.
+Anyway, here in Barcelona (and in the whole of Catalonia), you will look for bullfights without any success.

-For several years now, this old Spanish tradition is forbidden in Catalonia.
+For several years now, this old Spanish tradition has been forbidden in Catalonia.

-To be honest, I am happy that those cruel tradition stopped in Catalonia and hope that the rest of Spain is going to follow this law in the near future.
+To be honest, I am happy that those cruel traditions stopped in Catalonia and hope that the rest of Spain is going to follow this law in the near future.

 Assume you are buying real brands at the beach

-In the beach area, you can usually find a lot of people selling blankets, shoes, sun glasses and other things along those lines.
-If you take a look at the prices of those products, you might already guess that those might probably be fake.
+In the beach area, you can usually find a lot of people selling blankets, shoes, sunglasses, and other things along those lines.
+If you take a look at the prices of those products, you might already guess that they might probably be fake.

 Not using sunscreen

 Obviously, I am not your mom and don’t let me get started on what the sun is doing to your skin.
-Just keep in mind that Barcelona’s sun intensity is not comparable with the sun, you might find in Germany or England.
+Just keep in mind that Barcelona’s sun intensity is not comparable to that which you might find in Germany or England.
 Especially during the summer months, I never leave the house without applying sunscreen.

 Look for the Gaudí Park

-Park Güell is one o the most popular sights in Barcelona.
+Park Güell is one of the most popular sights in Barcelona.
 However, its name is not particularly easy to pronounce, especially if you are not familiar with the Spanish language.

 So, how is he called correctly?